srk1nn/h-codegen/README.md

 $ swift build -c release
  ```

-**WARNING:** Since `h-codegen` update Xcode project, itt does not recommend to use it as a Build Phase
+**WARNING:** Since `h-codegen` updates Xcode project, it does not recommend to use it as a Build Phase

 CLI contains 2 subcommands: `codegen` (default) and `compare`.